 Old Dispensary (Aga Khan Cultural Centre)

 An architectural symbol of the mixed bag of cultures evident in Zanzibar's history, the elaborate Old Dispensary was so named because it long housed a dispensary on the ground floor, with a pharmacy and resident doctor.
 An affluent Ismaili Indian merchant, Tharia Topan, who financed the building project, laid the first brick 1887 and completed building in 1894.
 One of the most decorative buildings of the time, the Old Dispensary is adorned with ornate carved balconies, stuccowork and stained glass windows.
-Restored in the early 1990s, the Dispensary now houses a small museum on the upper level with old photographs of Stone Town's waterfront and displays illustrating the intricate restoration process.
+Restored in the early 1990s, the Dispensary now houses a small museum on the upper level which displays old photographs of Stone Town's waterfront and documents the intricate restoration process.
 There are also some curio shops on the ground floor.